cuhksam/emnlp2019.github.io/_pages/participants.md

 SQUARE, located in the vibrant Mont de Arts cultural quarter in the heart of Brussels, is a modern meeting center with 7 halls, 5 auditoria and 23 meeting rooms.
 It is only a 2-minute walk from the Brussels central train station and less than 30 minutes from the Brussels International Airport.

 {% include gallery id="square" %}

+## Floorplan

+A printable version of the SQUARE Floorplan can be downloaded by clicking on the icon below.

+{% include gallery id="floorplan" %}

 ## Instructions for Presenters